 The role of the Restorative Dentistry service is to provide a diagnostic and treatment planning service to referring practitioners.
 We are not able to provide primary care treatment; a small number of cases are accepted for undergraduate training but otherwise treatment not requiring specialist care is returned to the referring practitioner for completion.
 Note that the lack of ability to pay for treatment is not an indication for a referral and all patients with active primary disease will be returned to the referring practitioner for remedial treatment.

 A consultation appointment does not necessarily mean that further treatment will be undertaken at the Dental Hospital.
 Our aim is to work in partnership with the primary care practitioner, which means that the patient will almost always be referred back for specific items of treatment or all of the recommended treatment with a detailed treatment plan.
 Only certain cases are selected for treatment by undergraduates, postgraduate trainees or staff, and in such cases there may be a significant delay before treatment can be commenced.
 For those patients accepted for treatment, it is expected that the referring practitioner will continue to see the patient for routine examinations and treatment, continuing to provide all other aspects of dental care.
-Treatment acceptance is based upon the complexity of care required and will normally be within the Complexity 3 component of the Restorative Dentistry Index of Treatment Need – Complexity Assessment:
+It is expected that stabilisation of the oral health will have been carried out as outlined in the Greater Manchester Local Dental Network (GM LDN) “Healthy Gums Do Matter” Practitioner’s Toolkit.

 Patients considered high priority